 Do not confuse a classic cheese and onion flan with a quiche; quiche now seems to describe any filled, open party case, not even representing the true meaning of the traditional French dish.
-The flan is made differently and certainly tastes different.
-It is the traditional British version of the ubiquitous quiche and for many Brits is the stuff of memories of school dinners, summer lunches and dinners with the flan served alongside a salad and often boiled new potatoes.
+The flan is made and tastes different.
+It is the traditional British version of the ubiquitous quiche and for many Brits is the stuff of memories of school breakfasts, summer lunches, and dinners with the flan served alongside a salad and often boiled new potatoes.

 - For the Pastry: